 Vitamin B1 can improve your memory and brain power.
 It is also used in the management of many neurological disorders like multiple sclerosis and Bell’s palsy.
 Thiamine also plays a vital role in the production of red blood cells (RBC), which in turn keeps people healthy, active, energized and significantly improved appetite and mental alertness.

 As a dietary supplement in adults, 1-2 mg of thiamine per day is commonly used.
 The daily recommended dietary allowances (RDA) of thiamine are: Infants 0-6 months, 0.2 mg; infants 7-12 months, 0.3 mg; children 1-3 years, 0.5 mg; children 4-8 years, 0.6 mg; boys 9-13 years, 0.9 mg; men 14 years and older, 1.2 mg; girls 9-13 years, 0.9 mg; women 14-18 years, 1 mg; women over 18 years, 1.1 mg; pregnant women, 1.4 mg; and breastfeeding women, 1.5 mg.

 There are no reports available of adverse effects from consumption of excess Thiamine by ingestion of food and supplements.

 Up to 80% of people with chronic alcoholism develop thiamin deficiency because ethanol reduces gastrointestinal absorption of thiamin and those who consume alcohol regularly should take healthy diet and consume appropriate supplements containing Thiamin.

-Thiamine is also referred as an “anti-stress” vitamin because it may strengthen the immune system and improve the body’s ability to fight stress and depression.
+Thiamine is also referred to as an “anti-stress” vitamin because it may strengthen the immune system and improve the body’s ability to fight stress and depression.